How do I become a Podiatrist?

 Podiatrists can work alongside many other health professionals such as doctors, nurses, physiotherapists, orthotists, occupational therapists and other Health and Social Care Professionals to name a few.

-The scope of practice of a podiatrist ranges from management of skin and nail pathologies, management of patients with disease that can compromise the viability of the foot and lower limb eg diabetes, vascular disease and wound care, biomechanical and gait analysis, sports injuries, paediatrics, and minor surgical procedures.
+The scope of practice of a podiatrist ranges from management of skin and nail pathologies, management of patients with disease that can compromise the viability of the foot and lower limb.
+An example of the areas within podiatry includes diabetes, vascular disease and wound care, biomechanical and gait analysis, sports injuries, paediatrics, and minor surgical procedures.
 This is not an exhaustive list.

 Career progression